nooreldeenay/campus-safety/README.md

 - This app was built for android, specifically tested on a MI Note 10 Lite.
 The tested device lacks features such as depth detection.

-## Problems Faced
+## Limitations
 The device tracking relies on SLAM (Simultaneous Localization and Mapping), which uses distinct features and high contrast objects captured by the device's camera to correctly track the user.

-Unfortunately this technology introduces slight error, and this error accumulates over long distances into a noticeable drag.
+Unfortunately this technology introduces slight error,and this error accumulates over long distances into a noticeable drag.

 The ability to recalibrate your position constantly using QR codes embedded throughout the building would be a possible solution to get rid of this error, however this was not possible in the time constraint given to this project.

+Another limitation was occluding the navigation line and fires using real world data of the walls and floors.
+The package and device used didn't support this functionality.